silranucci/kombuis/README.md

 It is the manager of your kitchen.

+At this stage it allow you to:
+- keep track of the foods in your pantry (how much and where they are)

 It will allow you to:
-- keep track of the foods in your pantry (how much and where they are),
 - manage the weekly menu
-- make a shopping list based on the missing ingredientsin your pantry necessary to cook a given recipe.
+- make a shopping list based on the missing ingredients in your pantry necessary to cook a given recipe.

 > **NOTE**: It is intended as a purely personal project and with self-teaching purposes (at least for now).
 > If you need a real ERP system, use [Grocy](https://grocy.info/).